Nuclear Norm Regularized Estimation of Panel Regression Models: Motivation of Nuclear Norm Regularization

 \subsubsection{Nuclear Norm Penalization Approach for Matrix Separation}

-Next, we explain how the nuclear norm regularization approach helps to overcome the restrictions (C2) above, that is, how to estimate regression coefficients for low-rank regressors when $R_0$ is unknown.
+Next, we provide an identification result showing how the nuclear norm regularization approach helps to overcome the restrictions (C2) above, that is, how to estimate regression coefficients for low-rank regressors when $R_0$ is unknown.
 The goal is to provide conditions on the regressors $X_k$ under which the nuclear norm penalization approach indeed solves the matrix separation problem for low-rank regressors and interactive fixed effects.